 Compensation Decisions for 2020.
 In March 2020, the Compensation Committee reviewed the performance and compensation of the executive team and discussed the grant of equity-based awards to executive officers.
 The Compensation Committee also established the 2020 Primary Cash Bonus Plan for each of the Named Executive Officers and certain other vice presidents and director level employees of the Company.
 In addition, the 2020 VerityStream Bonus Plan was established for certain members of management of VerityStream, including Mr. Sousa.
 Such bonus plans reflect tiered cash bonuses as a percentage of base salary for exceeding certain levels of performance noted below.
 Under these plans, consistent with our 2019 bonus plans, Messrs.
 Frist and Pearson will be eligible to receive a maximum payout of 40 percent of base salary, Messrs.
 Collier and Roberts will be eligible to receive a maximum payout of 30 percent of base salary, and Mr. Sousa will be eligible to receive a maximum payout of 8 percent of base salary under the 2020 Primary Cash Bonus Plan based on the Company's level of attainment of non-GAAP operating income.
-In addition, Mr. Sousa will be eligible to receive a maximum payout of 32 percent of base salary under the 2020 Primary Cash Bonus Plan based on the level of attainment of VerityStream's non-GAAP operating income.
-For purposes of the 2020 Primary Cash Bonus Plan, non-GAAP operating income is defined as our consolidated GAAP income from continuing operations, as adjusted for bonuses, acquisition-related expenses incurred during the year, and operating income (loss) from acquisitions consummated during the year with respect to VerityStream incurred during the year, and operating income (loss) from acquisitions consummated during the year with respect to VerityStream.
+In addition, Mr. Sousa will be eligible to receive a maximum payout of 32 percent of base salary under the 2020 VerityStream Bonus Plan based on the level of attainment of VerityStream's non-GAAP operating income.
+For purposes of the 2020 Primary Cash Bonus Plan, non-GAAP operating income is defined as our consolidated GAAP income from continuing operations, as adjusted for bonuses, acquisition-related expenses incurred during the year, and operating income (loss) from acquisitions consummated during the year.
+Non-GAAP operating income for purposes of the VerityStream Bonus Plan is VerityStream's GAAP operating income, as adjusted for bonuses, acquisition-related expenses with respect to VerityStream incurred during the year, and operating income (loss) from acquisitions consummated during the year with respect to VerityStream.